Smart Kitchen Gadgets for Cooking

 CarlCarlton · 3 years ago

+> I just wish he explained what this thing actually does better.
 It's a food processor with a built-in heating element.
-You can chop sh*t up and cook it all in one go.
+You can chop shit up and cook it all in one go.

 0liverKr · 3 years ago